piccolomo/plotext/readme/aspect.md

 To change the numerical ticks on the `x` axis, you could use one of the following functions:

  - `plt.xfrequency(xfreq)` sets the numerical ticks frequency on the `x` axis to an integer.

- - `plt.xticks(xticks)` manually sets the x ticks to the list provided.
+ - `plt.xticks(xticks)` manually sets the `x` axis ticks to the list provided.
 If two lists are provided, the second is intended as the list of `labels` to be placed at the coordinates provided by the first.

 In both cases, the parameter `xside` is used to access a specific `x` axis (lower or upper).